-Ukraine has highly positive net exports in the international trade of iron and steel.
-In turn, these cashflows indicate Ukraine’s strong competitive advantages under the iron and steel materials category.
+Ukraine has highly positive net exports particularly in the international trade of corn, wheat and barley.
+In turn, these cashflows indicate Ukraine’s strong competitive advantages under the cereals category.

 Below are exports from Ukraine that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Ukraine’s goods trail Ukrainian importer spending on foreign products.

-Ukraine has highly negative net exports and therefore deep international trade deficits for machinery notably for computers, nuclear reactors and harvesting or threshing machinery.
+Ukraine has highly negative net exports and therefore deep international trade deficits for refined petroleum oils, petroleum gases, coal and crude oil under the mineral fuels-related category.

 Ukrainian Export Companies

 The following companies are selected examples of leading companies headquartered in Ukraine.
 Wikipedia lists the biggest exporters from Ukraine.
 Selected examples are shown below.

 - Aeromeh (aircraft)

 - Azovstal iron and steel works (iron, steel)